WukLab/Clio/Documentation/asplos-ae.md

 1. Try to test the connection to FPGA first, see whether it is still alive (See the Prepare section).
 2. If the board is alive but the tests cannot run, please reach out to us on HotCRP.
 The board might be down.

+### The performance numbers are different from papers

+1. We have recently retired our 40Gbps Mellanox switch and started using a FS 100Gbps switch.
+For reasons unknown yet, we get worse latency numbers with this new setup.
+Prior, Clio's end-to-end latency runs around `~2us`.
+Now, they are around `~4us`.
+We are still investigating.

 ## Dev  Notes